Bryan, TX Spine Injury Attorneys

 Undaunted by Complex & Large Cases

 Contact us online or by phone at (979) 300-7406 for a free consultation if you’re suffering from spinal cord injuries or other catastrophic injuries.
-We’re here to help, whether you're in Bryan or College Station.
+Our firm is here to help, whether you're in Bryan or College Station.

 What Are Spinal Cord Injuries?

-When your spinal cord is damaged, your nerves at the end of your spinal canal are often impacted, possibly causing permanent changes in your strength, sensations, and other bodily functions at or below the site of your injury.
+When your spinal cord is damaged, your nerves at the end of your spinal canal are often impacted, possibly causing permanent changes in your:

 Spinal cord injuries are registered as complete or incomplete.
 If your injuries are “complete,” this means that you’ve lost all feeling and ability to control your body below your injury, also known as paralysis.
 Incomplete injuries mean you have some sensory or motor function below your affected area.